 Located in the northern part of Maine, the closest town, just 17 miles from the park, is Millinocket.
 It’s a great spot as your last fill up for any gear or food you may need.
 Most people, however, will drive in taking advantage of the many campgrounds within the 209,644 acres of park.

-You will need to make reservations for camping, no matter which trail you are taking, well in advance.
+If you intend to camp, you will need to make reservations for camping well in advance.
 You can tent or reserve a lean-to.
 If you are driving into the park, there is a $14 non-resident fee per car.
 Keep in mind that visitor numbers are tightly controlled and the park only allows a certain number of people in per day.

-I would recommend reserving a campsite, because it’s a long hiking day to the summit and back.
+I would recommend reserving a campsite, because it’s a long hiking day to the summit and back and you will need to get an early start to have enough time to fully enjoy it.
 We started our hike in the early morning hours, around 3AM, to ensure we had plenty of time to summit and get back before it got dark again.

-So, bring a flashlight for those first couple hours of hiking, which is arguably the easiest part of the trail, before you get into the steep, more technical sections higher up the mountain.
+So, bring a headlamp for those first couple hours of hiking, which is arguably the easiest part of the trail, before you get into the steep, more technical sections higher up the mountain.

 The weather on the mountain can be extremely unpredictable.
-Even in the middle of the summer.
+You can have severe weather even during the peak season in the middle of the summer.
+And with the remote location, if you get caught in bad weather, a rescue is extremely difficult.
 During my climb, we met two hikers on their way off the mountain in the early morning hours.
 They had been stranded on the top thanks to some snow and hail that hit them the previous day.
+This was in August.

-Luckily, we had beautiful weather all throughout our hike, but the summit and even sections on route to the top are very exposed.
+Luckily, we had a good day for our hike, but the summit and even sections on route to the top are very exposed.
 The clouds, as we all know, like to hang out around mountain tops, creating their own weather patterns.

 When you arrive to the camping area at the base of the mountain keep an eye on their weather updates and plan your trek accordingly.
 Plan for an 8-12-hour hike, during which weather and temperatures can change quickly.